coop-deluxe/sm64coopdx/docs/lua/functions-5.md

 ### C Prototype
 `u32 allocate_mario_action(u32 actFlags);`

-### Description
-Allocates an action ID with bitwise flags

 [:arrow_up_small:](#)

 <br />

 ## [course_is_main_course](#course_is_main_course)

+### Description
+Checks if a course is a main course and not the castle or secret levels

 ### Lua Example
 `local booleanValue = course_is_main_course(courseNum)`